The Five Orders of Architecture

 The Five Orders of Architecture (Regola delli cinque ordini d'architettura) is a book on classical architecture by Giacomo Barozzi da Vignola from 1562, and is considered "one of the most successful architectural textbooks ever written", despite having no text apart from the notes and the introduction.
 Originally published in Italian as Regola delli cinque ordini d'architettura, it has been fully or partially translated in English with different titles, including Canon of the Five Orders of Architecture; Rules of the Five Orders of Architecture; Vignola: an elementary treatise on architecture comprising the complete study of the five orders, with indication of their shadows and the first principles of construction; The Five Orders of Architecture according to Giacomo Barozzio of Vignola, to Which are Added the Greek Orders; and The five orders of architecture, the casting of shadows and the first principles of construction based on the system of Vignola.

 Contents

-The book tackles the five orders, Tuscan, Doric, Ionic, Corinthian, and composite in separate sections, each subdivided in five parts on the colonnade, arcade, arcade with pedestal, individual pedestals, and entablatures and capitals.
+The book tackles the five orders, Tuscan, Doric, Ionic, Corinthian, and composite in separate sections, each subdivided into five parts on the colonnade, arcade, arcade with pedestal, individual pedestals, and entablatures and capitals.
 Following those 25 sections were some less related parts on cornices and other elements.
-Written during the 1550s, it was published in 1562, and was soon considered the most practical work for the application of the five orders.
-Apart from the introduction, the book existed solely of 32 annotated plates, with views from the Pantheon illustrating the Corinthian order and the Theatre of Marcellus for the Doric order.
+Written during the 1550s, the book was published in 1562, and was soon considered the most practical work for the application of the five orders.
+Apart from the introduction, the book consisted solely of 32 annotated plates, with views from the Pantheon illustrating the Corinthian order and the Theatre of Marcellus illustrating the Doric order.
 Later editions had more illustrations.